renpy/renpy/sphinx/source/layeredimage.rst

     A transform or list of transforms that are applied to the layered image.

 :ref:`transform properties <transform-properties>`
-    If given, these are used to construct a :func:`Transform` that is applied to the displayable.
+    If given, these are used to construct a transform that is applied to the displayable.

 `offer_screen`
     If this is True, the layeredimage will place its children, and size its